zevbo/StateDimensionLogic/README.md

 ;;
 ```

-Finally, to create an Sd_node.t, you also need to create a set declaring what Sd.t values your Sd_node.t returns.
-For example, in the case of update_v.ml we have:
+Finally, to create an `Sd_node.t`, you also need to create a set
+declaring what `Sd.t` values your `Sd_node.t` returns.
+For example, in
+the case of `update_v.ml` we have:

 ```ocaml
 let sds_estimating = (Set.of_list (module Sd.Packed) [ Sd.pack Sds.v ])
 let node = Sd_node.create logic sds_estimating
 ```

-Now, I encourage you to take a look at light_on.ml as well as ```print_est``` declared in main.ml, and attempt to understand them on your own.
-If you run into trouble, come back and look at this tutorial!
+Now, I encourage you to take a look at light_on.ml as well as
+`print_est` declared in main.ml, and attempt to understand them on
+your own.
+If you run into trouble, come back and look at this
+tutorial!

 #### Sequential Model